plexlad/Carothar-5e/README.md

 - [License](#license)

 ## IMPORTANT LINKS
-Prism and Prism Terminal - The GUI and CLI that uses Carothar-5e is coming!
+Dicely and Dicely Terminal - The GUI and CLI that uses Carothar-5e is coming!
 Check here for updates!

 For programmers, check [Installation](#installation) below.